INTRODUCTION

 In May 2012, a painting by Katz, Man Sitting (on Blue), was sold to collector Andree Abecassis.

-*Katz showed his work at the at the annual art show at the Fire Island Pines, Community Center, on August 6, 2011.
-Two works sold to a collector.
+*Katz showed his work at the annual art show at the Fire Island Pines, Community Center, on August 6, 2011.
+Two works were sold to a collector.
+Swann Auction Gallery has sold Katz’s works in two annual auctions of LGBTQ art and memorabilia.

 *In a month-long group show, Seductions, opening on April 28, 2011, and curated by Harvey Redding at the PJS Exhibitions Gallery on 14th Street in New York City, Katz’s tempera painting “Man” appeared and was sold to a collector, setting a record price for this artist’s work.